dcl-covid-19/Mega-Map-1/docs/readme.md

 ![Bay Area Community Resources Website](/covid-19-support/src/images/BAYCR.png)

 We are a volunteer-driven, open-source project to help communities navigate the COVID crisis by providing information on public resources.
+We are part of the organization [unBox](https://www.unboxproject.org/).
 This project began as a Bay Area school meals map, and now provides information on resources such as locations and schedules for free meals, food assistance, legal assistance, and medical help.